jdspoone/CK3-West-Germanic-Pagan-Flavor/README.md

 At present this decision is fairly simple, but I plan to extend it to include a travel event involving a number of skill checks which will determine the success or failure of the event.

 ## Dependencies and Recommendations
-This mod makes use of content from the [Northern Lords DLC](https://store.steampowered.com/app/1303183/Crusader_Kings_III_Northern_Lords/).
+This mod does not have any DLC dependcies, however it does make use of and extend some features adding by the following DLCs:

+- Art assets from and tenets introduced in [The Northern Lords](https://store.steampowered.com/app/1303183/Crusader_Kings_III_Northern_Lords/) are used if available.
+- The new Longship Funeral Tradition and associated funeral events are not accessible without [Legends of the Dead](https://store.steampowered.com/app/2671060/Crusader_Kings_III_Legends_of_the_Dead/).

-While not required, I strongly recommend using this mod alongside the following mods:
+While not strictly-speaking required, I strongly recommend using this mod alongside the following other mods:
 - [Medieval Arts](https://steamcommunity.com/sharedfiles/filedetails/?id=2452585382)
 - [Anglo Saxon Flavorization](https://steamcommunity.com/sharedfiles/filedetails/?id=3630785964)